ifffah/datafolio/README.md

 **Skills Employed**: Logistic Regression, Data Modelling, Variable Selection

 ### K-Pop in Luxury Brands
-**Description**: There is an ongoing trend of luxury fashion and beauty brands choosing idols in K-Pop as ambassadors.
-I was interested to see if there were any trends or insights we can get on this particular topic.
-This was a project on data collecting and data visualisation.
+**Description**: There is a rising trend of K-Pop Idols being named luxury brands’ ambassadors, as well as other brand deals or partnerships.
+The aim of this project is to compile the information into a dataset and visualise it into a dashboard.

 [**Dashboard on Tableau Public**](https://public.tableau.com/views/K-PopinLuxuryBrands/Summary?:language=en-US&:display_count=n&:origin=viz_share_link).
 Author: Iffah Asmawi